Undergraduate courses

 Undergraduate Certificate in Indigenous Australian Cultural Studies

-This course is designed for people interested in pursuing a career in the Australian Indigenous space.
-You’ll gain an introduction of traditional Indigenous society and knowledges.
+This 6-months course is designed for people interested in pursuing a career in the Indigenous Australian space.
+You will gain an introduction of traditional Indigenous society and knowledges.
+This short course will gain you entry into a Bachelor of Applied Science and stand out on your resume.

 Find out more